bananasrlowkeygood/anki-pdf-occlusion/README.md

 ## Installation

-1. Install via Anki using the add-on code `783821131`.
+1. Install via Anki using the add-on code `783821131`

-2. Restart Anki.
+2. Restart Anki

 > [!NOTE]
 > The PDF rendering library ([pypdfium2](https://github.com/pypdfium2-team/pypdfium2)) is bundled for macOS (Apple Silicon and Intel), Windows (x64), and Linux (x64 and ARM).
 No separate install required, on any Anki Python version.